Samsung Dishwasher Error Code PE — How to Fix (Half-load function error)

 Check the Water Level Sensor

-The water level sensor is usually located near the half-load sensor.
+The water level sensor is usually located near the water level sensor.
 Use a T20 Torx screwdriver to remove the screw holding the sensor in place.
 Inspect the sensor for any debris or blockages.
 Clean the sensor and surrounding area with a soft brush.

 5. 5